yangguoliang11/label-studio/docs/source/guide/storage.md

 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Target Storage**.
 4. In the dialog box that appears, select **Amazon S3** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **存储标题** field, type a name for the storage to appear in the Label Studio UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining parameters:
-    - In the **Region Name** field, specify the AWS region name.
+    - In the **地区名称** field, specify the AWS region name.
 For example `us-east-1`.
-    - (Optional) In the **S3 Endpoint** field, specify an S3 endpoint if you want to override the URL created by S3 to access your bucket.
+    - (Optional) In the **S3端点** field, specify an S3 endpoint if you want to override the URL created by S3 to access your bucket.
-    - In the **Access Key ID** field, specify the access key ID of the temporary security credentials for an AWS account with access to your S3 bucket.
+    - In the **访问密钥ID** field, specify the access key ID of the temporary security credentials for an AWS account with access to your S3 bucket.
-    - In the **Secret Access Key** field, specify the secret key of the temporary security credentials for an AWS account with access to your S3 bucket.
+    - In the **秘密访问密钥** field, specify the secret key of the temporary security credentials for an AWS account with access to your S3 bucket.
-    - In the **Session Token** field, specify a session token of the temporary security credentials for an AWS account with access to your S3 bucket.
+    - In the **会话令牌** field, specify a session token of the temporary security credentials for an AWS account with access to your S3 bucket.
     - <i class='ent'></i> (Optional) Enable **Can delete objects from storage** if you want to delete annotations stored in the S3 bucket when they are deleted in Label Studio.
 The storage credentials associated with the bucket must include the ability to delete bucket objects.
 Leave disabled to not take any action on annotations if they are deleted in Label Studio.
-8. Click **Add Storage**.
+8. Click **添加存储**.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync export storage](/api#operation/api_storages_export_s3_sync_create).